 4 Asian eschalots, peeled, thinly sliced (I use normal eschalots, easier to find)

 2 teaspoon dried chilli flakes

 Sliced Lebanese cucumber and flat bread, to serve

 First the marinade: To a small food processor add the ginger, garlic, chillies, five spice and sugar.
 Blitz until it is chopped well.
 Add the rice wine and soy sauce, blitz briefly to combine.
-Place the pork in an airtight container, pour over the marinade, refrigerate for 1 hour or for up to one day.
-I usually marinate for 1 hour only.
-Place in the refrigerator for the first 30 minutes, then I turn the meat over and leave to marinate on my kitchen counter for the last 30 minutes, so the meat isn't too cold when I put it on the BBQ.
+Place the pork in an airtight container or a zip loock bag, pour over the marinade, marinate for at least one hour or for up to one day.
+I usually marinate it for 2 hours.
+Place in the refrigerator, turn the meat over every now and then.
+Remember to take the meat out of the refrigerator an hour before cooking, so the meat isn't too cold when I put it on the barbecue.

 For the salad: Cook the beans in boiling water for 3 minutes.
 Drain, allow to cool in colander.